metreeca/metreeca-core/docs/latest/tutorials/linked-data-publishing.md

 }
 ```

-The constraints in the extended model are leveraged by the engine in a number of ways, for instance to optimize the JSON representation of the RDF description in order to make it more usable for front-end development, omitting nested arrays where the property is known to occur at most once and so on.
+The constraints in the extended model are leveraged by the engine in a number of ways, for instance to optimize the JSON representation of the RDF description in order to make it more usable for front-end development, omitting nested arrays where a property is known to occur at most once and so on.

 ## Parameterizing Models

-The `verify` and `server` blocks in the extended model also introduce the central concept of *[parametric](../references/spec-language.md#parameters)* model.
+The `verify` and `server` blocks in the extended model also introduce the central concept of [parametric](../references/spec-language.md#parameters) model.

 The `verify` block states that nested constraints are to be used only for validating incoming data and not for selecting existing resources to be exposed as container items.
 Constraints like `trait(rdf:type)`, defined outside the `verify` block, will be used both for selecting relevant resources and validating incoming data.